Last Updated on

 While fly fishing for bluegills doesn’t have quite the same hype as trout or bass fly fishing, landing one of these little sunfish is still a thrilling prospect.
 Bluegills put up an impressive fight which feels all the more exciting when it’s played out on your 3 weight rod.

 If you’re new to bluegill fly fishing, our handy guide will walk you through everything you need to know about fishing for these lively little sunfish.
-From the fishing gear and accessories you need to the top tips to catch more bluegills, you’ll be all set for some fun and effective fly fishing!
+From the angling gear and accessories you need to the top tips to catch more panfish, you’ll be all set for some fun and effective fly fishing!

 DUE TO POPULAR DEMAND

 GET OUR BOOK IN 48 HOURS